1. Make a DIY Robot!

 - Navigate to the work area

-- Place peanut butter jar and known coordinate on the work area.
+- Place the peanut butter jar and known coordinate on the work area.

-You see, the number of tasks to break down to get the peanut butter jar out of the cupboard is already a hefty challenge.
+The number of tasks to break down to get the peanut butter jar out of the cupboard is already a hefty challenge.
 So the challenge in your desired robot feature will determine how many smaller tasks it includes.
 Write down your desired feature and begin breaking it down into smaller tasks as if you were to accomplish it as a human.
-Then, consider what additional steps are necessary for a robot to perform the feature, based on the fact that humans make a lot of generalizations (world knowledge) that robots do not have.
+Then, consider what additional steps are necessary for a robot to perform the feature based on the fact that humans make a lot of generalizations (world knowledge) that robots do not have.